Grab a hearty meal at the Three Broomsticks tavern and Hog’s Head bar in Universal Studios Japan’s Wizarding World of Harry Potter!

 The Hog also comes alive… from time to time.

 If you’re here during off-peak periods, you might be able to score a booth at Hog’s Head.
 Perfect for quiet contemplation on ancient runes, or plotting some secret uprising with students.

 Otherwise, heading outside during the cooler seasons might be a good idea, because you’ll enjoy this beautiful vista of the Lake and Hogwarts Castle.

-We’ll go shopping in the next part of the Wizarding World Photo Tour!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+We’ll go shopping in the next part of the Wizarding World Photo Tour!Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.